CilantroLeaver/augur-semester-project/README.md

 # Welcome to Sprint 4!
-Software Engineering CS4320 Spring 2021 Final Project
+Software Engineering CS4320 Spring 2021
 Group Members: Owen Pistolis, Walker Brownfield, Dalton Wright

 In this sprint, we present an example UI for the Augur open-source software monitoring app.
 Included is one table showcasing contributor data for repositories from the Augur database hosted at vmware.osshealth.io.
 There are also a few quality-of-life features; the ability to refresh the data table and a light/dark mode.